tomatohater/rpi-timelapse/README.md

-# Create a time lapse videos with a Raspberry Pi
+# Create time lapse videos with a Raspberry Pi

 Use `motion` on a Raspberry Pi to record time lapse videos.